Dryer: Why isn't my dryer getting my laundry dry?

 It's not unusual for heavier items like jeans or towels to have a few damp patches when the drying cycle ends, especially in a mixed load of light and heavy fabrics.
-But if the whole load is still soaked, you need to figure out why.
-Try this simple fix first: Clean lint and debris from the vent tube and exhaust duct using a lint brush; lint decreases airflow through the dryer, lowers dryer performance and creating a fire hazard.
+But if the whole load is still wet, you need to figure out why.

 Regular dryer maintenance